Recertification

 Final Review Summary

-This document confirms the final formulation and specifications that are BPI certified.
+This document confirms the final formulation and specifications that are BPI-certified.

 Executed License Agreement